kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 8: November 30, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Started the CSS Grid + Layout section.
+I've worked a bit on a project to create a css layout.
+I'm struggling a bit and I love it.

+**Thoughts**: This course is better than I expected.
+Very innovative and I feel that I learn so much.
+Love this feeling.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/8f3ad6886369c30dbef4c056cfa7f81e7dda4f46)

 ### Day 7: November 29, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Worked on the startup lading page and put that online using Github Pages in a different way that I've known